NeneWang/docs/docs/guide/software.md

     4. Logic Abstaction: Perhaps the Logic can be abstracted into an API, or a graphing terminal tol can be abstracted into a terminal package.
     5. Architecture Abstraction: Perhaps the authentication System can be abstracted.
     6. UI Abstraction: Perhaps the UI can be abstracted into an UI library.

+### 7. Language Mastery

+Here 3 layers for the mastery of that Language:

+1. Build a project with that language
+2. Finish 1 leetcode problem (easy) of each pattern using that language
+3. Finish 1 leetcode problem (medium) of each pattern using that language
+4. Fork and create an open source library for that language (raw, it can be forked, thats okay)

+Once you are able to complete the 3 layers, you can consider yourself a master of that language.

+### 8. Work and Personal Projects

+If you were to follow this commandmnets, no matter the pay, you would still be increasing your knowledge worth and also have a interestingly perhaps profittable side project.
+- As well as a non-binded project that you could use to show your skills to your future employer.

+1. You should strive to build your own `mini-scaled` version on your personal project of the software you are working on at work.
+   1. Your objective here is not to biuld the competition, but actually make more insight s to also become better at your `job`.
+   2. Here you will have the liberty of exploring your own algorithms and libraries.
+   3. Try if you can, to consider using your own models (based on your prefferences)
+   4. Use your job also as a learning opportunity to learn the best practices of the language and framework you are using.
+   5. Also you wouldn't need to worry about the constant business requirmenet changes.